What is a trisomy?

 Trisomy 18 is also called Edwards syndrome, after the physician who first described the disorder.

 Babies with trisomy 18 have low birth weight, have a weak cry, and startle to sound.
 They have problems feeding and fail to thrive.
 They have a small head size, with a prominent back of the head (occiput).
 Their ears are usually low-set and the openings of their eyes, their nose, and their mouth are small.
 Their sternum (breastbone) is typically short.
 Almost all babies with trisomy 18 have heart defects.
 They have clenched fists from before birth and extending the fingers fully is difficult.
 Their elbows and knee joints are in a bent position rather than relaxed.
 They typically have club feet and their feet have been described as a "rocker bottom" due to their shape.
 Babies with trisomy 18 may also have spina bifida, cleft lip and palate, eye problems, and hearing loss.
 Some develop seizures in the first year of life, kidney problems, and scoliosis (curvature of the spine).

-Feeding difficulties, heart problems, and an increased susceptibility to infection are factors which contribute to the death of these children.
+Feeding difficulties, heart problems, and an increased susceptibility to infection are factors which contribute to the death of children with trisomy 18.

 Life expectancy of a baby with trisomy 18

-Ninety per cent of babies with this condition die by age 1, but 5% to 10% of these babies do survive the first year of life.
+Fifty per cent of babies born with trisomy 18 survive beyond their first six to nine days.
+About 12% of babies born with trisomy 18 survive the first year of life.
 It is difficult to predict the life expectancy of a baby with trisomy 18 if the baby does not have any immediate life-threatening problems.
-There are a few reports of babies with trisomy 18 surviving to their teens, although this is unusual.
+For babies that have survived their first 30 days of life, 36% were alive at one year.
+About 10% of children born with trisomy 18 survive until 10 years of age.

 What causes trisomy 18?